 The program is designed for people whose main interest is academic, who want to work out a Christian perspective in a particular field.
-Usually, they look upon this year of study as a supplement to further graduate study or professional training related to their field of interest.
+Usually, they look upon this year of study as a supplement to further graduate study or profespedes communication among scholars and fields.